 - Any other pertinent documents or correspondence, including newspaper accounts

-- If the claim or incident involves a traumatic situation (collapse of a structure or serious bodily injury etc.), take photographs of the claim site if possible.
+- If the claim or circumstance involves a traumatic situation (collapse of a structure, serious bodily injury, etc.), take photographs of the site if possible.
 Amateur photos taken promptly are more valuable than professional photos taken at a later date.

-- Consult your local CNA claims specialist before you agree to attend any conferences arranged for the specific purpose of discussing the situation.
+- Consult with your CNA claim specialist before you agree to attend any conferences arranged for the specific purpose of discussing the situation.

 - Do not sign or accept releases from any parties without first obtaining approval from your CNA claims specialist.